Experience, Expertise and Standards

 Do I need to refrigerate my FamilyCord Collection Kit?

 No, there is no need to refrigerate the collection kit and it should not be kept in freezing temperatures or extreme heat.
-FamilyCord features a patented state-of-the-art collection kit to provide maximum stem cell protection with temperature stabilizers provide 10 hours of protection against severe heat and cold while most other kits offer only 30 minutes.
-Your collection kit should be kept at room temperature both before and after your baby's cord blood and cord tissue collection.
+FamilyCord features a patented state-of-the-art collection kit to provide maximum stem cell protection with temperature stabilizers protecting against severe heat and cold.
+Your collection kit should be kept at room temperature both before and after your baby’s cord blood and cord tissue collection.

 When and how is the cord blood and/or cord tissue collected?

 Cord blood collection occurs after birth, immediately after the umbilical cord has been cut.
 The remaining blood in the cord is collected into a FDA-approved bag.
 Your healthcare provider can collect cord blood after a vaginal or C-section birth.
 The FamilyCord collection kit includes all the items necessary for the collection of cord blood and tissue.
 FamilyCord collection bags utilize liquid Citric Phosphate Dextrose (CPD) anticoagulant.
-We have never used any form of heparin.
 In a recent study, cord blood units collected with liquid CPD contained significantly more CD34+ cells (stem cells) than units collected with dry heparin.

 What is red blood cell (or RBC) depletion and plasma reduction?